ogmacorp/OgmaNeo2/README.md

 For an introduction to how the algorithm works, see [the presentation](./SPH_Presentation.pdf).

 Python bindings are available [here](https://github.com/ogmacorp/PyOgmaNeo2) (use the matching branch name).
+This is the recommended way of using OgmaNeo2.

 There are also two depcrecated versions, [OgmaNeo1](https://github.com/ogmacorp/OgmaNeo) and [EOgmaNeo](https://github.com/ogmacorp/EOgmaNeo).
 Please use this version of OgmaNeo (OgmaNeo2, this repository) if possible.